kiwipower/nutkin/README.md

 })
 ```

-Nested suites can also specify before() and after() and these are run top down for each descendant test
+Nested suites can also specify before() and after() and these are run for each descendant test
 ```
 describe("Root suite", function() {
     before(function() {